IainMF/Mens_Rights_NZ/Issues/Education.md

 ![[Issues/Highest qualification 87-97.svg]]

-A report on the performance of boys from Salvatore Gargiulo in 2006 highlighted boys educational disadvantage:
+A 2006 report on the performance of boys highlighted boys educational disadvantage:

 > The existence of a gender gap in New Zealand schools is well established.
 This is reflected in the NECA results.
 Females on average scored 10% higher in their results over males in the 2004 and 2005.
 This disparity occurred consistently through level 1, 2 and 3 and from year 11 to year 13.[^7]

-Selected data from Gargiulo's report:
+Selected data from the report:

 | NCEA 2005                         | Male  | Female |
 | --------------------------------- | :-----: | :------: |